 Immigration judges, as the humans they are, will face difficulty in always separating their own prejudices in their life experiences when determining if a noncitizen or witness is testifying truthfully or deceivingly, or whether the noncitizen or witness is showing remorse for a wrong committed for which the nonticizen is being deported, or whether the noncitizen deserves forgiveness for the wrong committed to prevent her deportation.
 The task of judging in any such case is by no means an exact science because the humans that do the judging bring to their courtroom their own idiosyncrasies and life experiences to the bench.
 And, if they are successful in detaching themselves from those experiences when hearing the testimony of witnesses in court in most cases, it does not mean or guarantee that they will be able to always maintain that rate of success.
 But errors can be "legal" or "temperamental" and while they may equally result in a wrongful decision they are substantively different.

 More specifically, some federal circuit judges, whom have been granted the authority by federal law to review the decisions made by administrative immigration judges on appeal, have harshly criticized some of their performances, their conduct during the deportation proceedings and even for lack of competence as judges.
 Significant numbers of these criticisms have been published throughout the United States: "Lawless Courts", The Nation, November 8, 2010; "'Bullying' Immigration Judge Absent, Replaced," Philadelphia Inquirer, June 2, 2006; "Lawless Courts" Lack of Accountability Allows Immigration Judges to Violate Laws, Deport US Citizens.
-October 22, 2010; Some Immigrants Meet Harsh Face of Justice; Complaints of Insensitive—Even Abusive—Conduct by Some U.S. Immigration Judges Have Prompted a Broad Federal Review, L.A.Times, February 12, 2006; Courts Criticize Judges' Handling of Asylum Cases, N. Y. Times, December 26, 2005, among many other published articles in the last decade.
+October 22, 2010; Some Immigrants Meet Harsh Face of Justice; Complaints of Insensitive—Even Abusive—Conduct by Some U.S. Immigration Judges Have Prompted a Broad Federal Review, L.A.Times, February 12, 2006; Courts Criticize Judges' Handling of Asylum Cases, N. Y. Times, December 26, 2005.
+More recently, on November 23, 2020, The Hill published an article on "How many of our immigration judges are amateurs at immigration law?" exposing the EOIR's apparent trend of hiring new judges with zero experience in immigration law to become Immigration Judges.
+This list of publishing sources involving the politization of the EOIR is among many other published articles, particularly those that have taken place during the Trump administration.
 Keep in mind however that not all immigration judges fall under this category and many are well-meaning and more successful than others in detaching their personal idiosyncrasies and prejudices from influencing their time at the immigration court benches.
 But legal errors can also be made by immigration judges not as a result of the conduct referred to in those articles, but simply because of misapplying the right rule of law to a set of facts presented in a particular case.
 Hence, what is important here is to keep in mind that immigration judges will make mistakes in the performance of their duty as any other judges.That is why our administrative and judicial systems incorporate different layers of review so as to enable the parties the opportunity to catch those errors through the appeal processes.
 It is also referred to as "procedural due process."

 | Were you ordered deported by an immigration judge? |